Limited-Time Offer: Save $50 on a Biltmore® Annual Pass

 The Earl Scruggs Music Festival in Mill Spring

-The Earl Scruggs Music Festival in Mill Spring honors this musical pioneer each Labor Day weekend.
-The three day event is held at the Tryon International Equestrian Center in Mill Spring.
+The Earl Scruggs Music Festival delivers three days of bluegrass performances by talented artists while honoring its namesake musical pioneer.
+It is held each Labor Day weekend at Tryon International in Mill Spring.
 Top bluegrass, Americana, and roots artists gather to celebrate Scruggs' contributions to the region's rich musical culture.
-It's a great reason to visit the First Peak of the Blue Ridge.
+There are also public jam sessions.
+You are invited to bring your own instrument!
+This festival is a great reason to visit the First Peak of the Blue Ridge.

 Stages and Lineup

 Multiple stages let you move between performances, from headliners to jam sessions.
 Each stage is just a short walk from the next.
-In recent years, more than 40 performers have participated.
-Artists scheduled to perform at the festival have incldued The Avett Brothers, Greensky Bluegrass, The Del McCoury Band, Béla Fleck, Alison Brown Quintet, and Rhonda Vincent & The Rage Mountain Grass Unit.
+More than 40 performers participate each year.
+Artists scheduled to perform at the festival have included The Avett Brothers, Greensky Bluegrass, Emmylou Harris, The Del McCoury Band, Béla Fleck, Alison Brown Quintet, and Rhonda Vincent & The Rage Mountain Grass Unit.

 Check the event's website for current information.